what kinds of issues do i

 I grew up in Ontario, came out west for university, and have called BC ‘home’ ever since.
 Mountains are one place I feel greatly at peace: they give me needed perspective, remind me of my physical & mental resiliency, and evoke a deep appreciation in me for the beauty of this world.

 When I’m not hiking or camping I’m probably experimenting in the kitchen, walking my beloved dog (Rosie) by the river, moving my body at the gym, reading on the back deck, or meeting up with a friend.
-I love my morning coffee, all things cozy, thunderstorms, the changing of seasons, a dog in a car with it’s head out the window, fully submerging in a lake, voice notes from friends, fresh flowers, home decorating, an evening snack, the feeling of going somewhere new (country, restaurant, hike, etc.) and corn on the cob (could this list be more random??).
+I love my morning coffee, all things cozy, thunderstorms, the changing of seasons, a dog in a car with it’s head out the window, fully submerging in a lake, voice notes from friends, fresh flowers, creating a home, an evening snack, the feeling of going somewhere new, and corn on the cob.

 I have always had a deep curiosity towards people and a desire to discuss what is real— even if it’s painful or hard.
 I think this is what led me into the counselling profession in the first place.
 I believe in the power of counselling and I’m grateful everyday for the work I get to do as a therapist.